Nobel Prize Teacher Summit 2026

 Nobel Prize Museum team

-Carin Klaesson, Content Manager of Public Programs
+Carin Klaesson, Content Manager of Public Programmes

-Gustav Källstrand, Chief Program Editor
+Gustav Källstrand, Chief Programme Editor

 Isak Petersson, Museum Educator